 Avoid offering corrections, arguments, or conflicting opinions.
 Instead, just accept what the person is saying.
 Of course, if you agree, then tell the person that you agree.
 Otherwise, just listen (especially if you’re at a holiday party).

 Recognize that everyone thinks their opinions are the truth.
 And that truth was reached from their experiences.
-So it must be the absolute truth – even if that truth came to them in a dream about little green men who eat bananas for lunch.
+So it must be the absolute, complete, perfect truth – even if they found that “truth” on some crazy web site with a reputation for publishing nonsense.